Deloitte Consultant’s Roller Coaster Ride to Top MBA in Canada

-If you are planning to pursue an MBA in Canada, mentioned below is a guide to prepare well for your journey ahead.
+If you are planning to pursue an MBA in Canada, mentioned below is a guide to preparing well for your journey ahead.
 Tushare Khare, a soccer player by passion and a Consultant at Deloitte by profession and of course, now a student at Rotman, one of the top MBA in Canada, answers questions, most Indian have on their mind, before plunging into the process of studying in Canada.
 In a very candid discussion, mentioned below are your MBA in Canada life hacks.

 Question: What is the most exciting aspect of being an Indian student in Canada?

-Tushar: Being able to live amongst so many cultures in the most exciting aspect.
+Tushar: Being able to live among so many cultures in the most exciting aspect.
 Canada, as a nation welcomes all cultures and therefore, it is always exciting to know about different cultures, languages and experiences.

 Above everything, it is a great conversation starter and ice-breaker!

 Question: What would you suggest Indian students aiming to settle in Canada be cautious about, related to the below mentioned aspects.